-Upon meeting 3 witches on the heath, Macbeth is told he will become Thane of Cawdor and then King of Scotland.
-The power hungry nobleman along with his wife kills the King and later Macbeth's friend Banquo as the witches said Banquo's son would be king.
-Macbeth is told by the witches that he should fear Macduff but that "no man of woman born can harm Macbeth".
+Macbeth meets 3 witches and is told he will become King of Scotland.
+With his wife he kills the old King and later Macbeth's friend Banquo as the witches said Banquo's son would be king.

+Macbeth is told by the witches that he should be afraid of Macduff but that "no man of woman born can harm Macbeth".
 Macbeth has Macduff's wife and children killed.
 Macduff along with Malcom (Duncan's son) invade Scotland with the aim to kill Macbeth and take power.
 Lady Macbeth is driven insane and dies.
-Malcolm's army attacks, and Macduff fights
+Malcolm's army attacks, and Macduff fights Macbeth.

-Macbeth.
 Macduff reveals that he "was from his mother's womb untimely ripped", and kills Macbeth.
 Malcolm is crowned king of Scotland.